 3) Atlantic Ocean

-Annual mean zonal currents in the tropical Atlantic Ocean in 2021 exhibited weak (4–5 cm s-1) eastward anomalies from 3 to 4.5ºN, indicating a southward shift of the NECC and the interface between it and the northern core of the South Equatorial Current (nSEC; cf. Lumpkin and Garzoli 2005) to its south.
+Annual mean zonal currents in the tropical Atlantic Ocean in 2021 exhibited weak (4–5 cm s-1) eastward anomalies from 3 to 4.5ºN, indicating a southward shift of the NECC and the interface between it and the northern core of the South Equatorial Current (nSEC; see Lumpkin and Garzoli 2005) to its south.
 The core strength of the westward nSEC and other branches of the SEC were close to their climatological averages.
 Weak eastward anomalies were present in December–February and March–May, strengthened in June–August to a maximum of 10 cm s-1 at 3°N with anomalies >5 cm s-1 at 1–4.5°N, and weakened to near-zero values in September–November (Fig. 3.19).